Applying for a State Job

 If you are applying for a State job, it is critical that you read the job posting carefully so that you know the minimum qualifications necessary for the job.
 Union members should consult your specific collective bargaining agreement for information regarding the bidding process and seniority provisions.

 What happens after I submit my application materials?

 At the close of the application period, state officials review the application materials and select candidates for interview based on union affiliation (if applicable) and qualifications required for appointment to that job classification.

-- What if I need an Accomodation for the interview?
+- What if I need an Accommodation for the interview?
 Reasonable accommodations are provided for individuals with disabilities, upon request, by contacting Thomas Mannock: (401) 222-6377 or 711 (RI Relay).